 The total unsupervised loss is a weighted sum of the Strong Augmentation loss ($\mathcal{L}_{s}$) and the Feature Perturbation loss ($\mathcal{L}_{fp}$).
-For the strong views ($s \in \{s1, s2\}$), the loss is gated by the binary mask $M$ and weighted by the reliability $\omega$ and $|\mathcal{P}|$ is the total number of pixels:
+For the strong views ($s \in \{s1, s2\}$), the loss is gated by the CAAT binary mask $M$, where $|\mathcal{P}|$ is the total number of valid pixels:

-For the feature perturbation stream, only the adaptive threshold mask $M$ is applied:
+For the feature perturbation stream, the same adaptive threshold mask $M$ is applied: